ckormanyos/real-time-cpp/readme.md

 The upd703231 microcontroller derivative on an F-Line _Drive_ _It_
 starter kit is used.

+The `riscvfe310` target utilizes the RISC-V FE310 SiFive on Spark Fun's commercially available _Red_ _Thing_ Board.
+The blue LED on port GPIO0.5 is toggled.

 For other compatible boards, feel free contact me directly or submit an issue requesting support for your desired target system.